 - Donate old clothes and blankets to a homeless shelter.

 The price of being kind is well worth it.
-When we choose to be a kind person, we feel good, and we make the world a better place.
+When you choose to be a kind person, you feel good and make the world a better place.

 So, don’t hesitate to spread some kindness today – it’s (essentially) free!

-For more ideas on how to spread kindness and happiness in your life, check out the a little dose of happy blog.
-We’re always here for you!
+For more ideas on spreading kindness and happiness, check out the a little dose of happy blog.